Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late! Click here...

 Ten Things to Know about IRS Notices and Letters

-Here are ten things to know in case some letter or notice from the IRS shows up in your mailbox:
+Here are ten things to know in case a letter or notice from the IRS shows up in your mailbox:

 3. Each notice has specific instructions about what you need to do.